vprtwn/MusicKit/README.md

 # MusicKit

-Open `MusicKit.xcworkspace` to try the included playground.
+Open `MusicKit.xcworkspace` to run the examples below in the included playground.